NerminVej/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-##A Rock Paper Scissors Project Created in Javascript
+## A Rock Paper Scissors Project Created in Javascript.